JJonKang/rainfall/README.md

 # rainfall
 WIP!
-If curious, please do these two lines in the local terminal pip install -r requirements.txt python main.py
+If curious, please do these two lines in the local terminal <br>
+pip install -r requirements.txt <br>
+python main.py